-If anyone is looking for a Rastafarian inspired Japanese restaurant, look no further than Satta Yard in Nakatsu.
-About a 50 minute drive from the city and into the quiet hills of Nakatsu will bring you to some of the healthiest (and tastiest) vegan curries around.
-It might feel like a bit of a trek, but it takes a special kind of business to choose a location so far flung, and still manage to keep its doors open.
-Plus, it makes for a lovely Sunday afternoon drive, which is exactly what I did.
+If anyone is looking for a Rastafarian-inspired Japanese restaurant, look no further than Satta Yard in Nakatsu.
+About a 50-minute drive from the city and into the quiet hills of Nakatsu will bring you to some of the healthiest (and tastiest) vegan curries around.
+It might feel like a bit of a trek, but it takes a special kind of business to choose a location so far-flung and still manage to keep its doors open.
+Plus, it makes for a lovely Sunday afternoon drive, which is precisely what I did.

 Based on the foundations of the Rastafarian diet called Ital cooking, Satta Yard focuses on providing meals free from additives, chemicals, and most meat.
 Inside, the interior remains cozy and warm, with all the quirks and charms of a DIY restoration.
 With misaligned wood panels, unfinished floors, and a rickety old wood stove burning away in the corner, its hip, rustic interior is strangely the perfect setting for its modern, high-tech kitchen in the back of the restaurant.

 I order the curry of the day and watch as a man works away in the kitchen.
 He’s wearing a tall, knitted hat that’s stacked up high on his head; I can only guess there’s a mass of hair underneath.
 Together with a woman, the pair busily manage the restaurant together.

 After a short time, my curry arrives.
 Packed with vegetables and roots that are either in season or from local sources, my curry comes with a colourful bouquet of lotus root, roasted carrots, sweet potatoes, daikon radish and pink beets.
 It’s a perfect marriage of vegetables and a lightly spiced sauce that doesn’t leave the body feeling heavy.